dorisjin1003/java-tutorial/ch02_java_overview.md

 ## Hints

-Java source files have the extension ".java".
+* Java source files have the extension ".java".
 The basic component of a source file is a class, such as the "Hello" class in this example.

-The entry point for executing a Java application is the "main" method.
+* The entry point for executing a Java application is the "main" method.
 It has a fixed syntax: "public static void main(String[] args)".

-Java language strictly distinguishes between uppercase and lowercase letters.
+* Java language strictly distinguishes between uppercase and lowercase letters.

-A source file can have at most one public class.
+* A source file can have at most one public class.
 There is no limit to the number of other classes.
 Each class corresponds to one "class" file.

-If a source file contains a public class, the file name must be named after that class!
+* If a source file contains a public class, the file name must be named after that class!

-A source file can have at most one public class.
+* A source file can have at most one public class.
 There is no limit to the number of other classes.
 You can also write the main method in a non-public class and then specify to run the non-public class, so the entry method is the non-public "main" method.

+## Java Escape Characters
+In the console, pressing the tab key can achieve command completion.
+\t: Represents a tab, providing alignment functionality.
+\n: Represents a newline character.
+\ : Represents a backslash character.
+" : Represents a double quote character.
+' : Represents a single quote character.
+\r: Represents a carriage return.
+System.out.println("timerring\r Beijing"); Note: Carriage return does not result in a newline.

+## Java Code Conventions

+Class and method comments should be written in Javadoc format.

+Non-JavaDoc comments are often for maintainers of the code, focusing on explaining why the code is written that way, how to modify it, and any important considerations.

+Use tab for indentation, defaulting to moving the entire block to the right.
+Use Shift+Tab to move the entire block to the left.

+Operators and "=" should have a space on each side.

+Source files should use UTF-8 encoding.

+Line width should not exceed 80 characters.

+Code style preferences for continuation lines and line endings (!) recommend line endings style.